In an emergency

 Helping people with diverse needs to resolve their current crisis and develop strategies to prevent or better manage future crises.
 Open-access mental health crisis centre.
 Bespoke crisis management support.

-SANE provides care and emotional support to people with mental health problems, their families and cares.
-SANE provides support in a number of ways including a daily helpline service (SANEline), a free text based support service (TextCare) and an online supportive forum community where anyone can share their experiences of mental health.
+SANE provides care and emotional support to people with mental health problems (aged 16 or over), their families and cares.
+SANE provides support in a number of ways including a daily helpline service (SANEline) and an online supportive forum community where anyone can share their experiences of mental health.